IUREDCap/redcap-etl-module/tests/web/README.md

 2. Create a non-admin REDCap user and admin REDCap user for testing.

-3. Create a database account (if you don't already have one) for testing.
+3. Create a database and database account (if you don't already have one) for the tests to use for loading data extracted from REDCap.
+For example, in MySQL:

+        CREATE DATABASE `etl_test`;
+        CREATE USER 'etl_user'@'localhost' IDENTIFIED BY 'etlPassword';
+        GRANT ALL ON `etl_test`.* TO 'etl_user'@'localhost';

 4. Create a REDCap-ETL enabled project for the non-admin user where: